TTI-DEL/Lab/README.md

-# Kording lab page
+# Design Engineering page

-This is repository for [Kording lab page](https://TTI-DEL.github.io/Lab/).
+This is repository for [Design Engineering page](https://TTI-DEL.github.io/Lab/).
 We use Jekyll to run our Github page.
 We are welcome for other people to contribute to our site not just lab members.
 Feel free to fork and pull-request!

 ## Run the page locally using Jekyll